foundling/terminal-weather-old/README.md

 + [ip-api.com](http://ip-api.com) to map your ip to a location.
 + [openweathermap.org](http://openweathermap.org) to retrieve the current weather for your location.

+## Caching and Module loading

++ `terminal-weather` adheres to [openweathermap.org](http://openweathermap.org)'s limit of 1 http call per ten-minute interval.
+The rest of the time it prints a cached value.
++ `terminal-weather` loads in a progressive way.
+Because the most frequent case is retrieving cached data, only the modules required for that are loaded.
+In case of a cache expiration, the additional modules required to retreive new weather data are loaded.
+The point is to maintain a seamless terminal experience when embedding terminal-weather in your prompt (see below).

 ## Command-line options

 ````bash
   Usage: terminal-weather [options] [command]

   Options: